Natural statistics for spectral samples: Generalized spectral polykays

 The two sets of equations are very similar in structure.

-The refinement order in (\ref{(kstatpolyk)}) is inverted with respect to that connecting moments and cumulants \cite{McCullagh}.
-It is the same as that employed in the change of basis between augumented symmetric functions and power sums \cite{Bernoulli} and employed by Tukey in order to show the multiplicative structure of $\tilde{{\mathfrak a}}_{\lambda}(\xbs)$ for infinite populations.
+The refinement order in (\ref{kstatpolyk}) is inverted with respect to those connecting moments and cumulants~\cite{McCullagh}.
+It is the same as that employed in the change of basis between augmented symmetric functions and power sums~\cite{Bernoulli} and employed by Tukey in order to show the multiplicative structure of $\tilde {{\mathfrak a}}_{\lambda}(\xbs)$ for infinite populations.

-In terms of power sums in the eigenvalues, the transformed generalized spectral polykays up to order $4$ are:
+In terms of power sums in the eigenvalues, the transformed generalized spectral polykays up to order $4$ are

-The spectral statistics $l_{(1^r)}$ are the same as the corresponding polykays $k_{(1^r)}.$
+The spectral statistics $l_{(1^r)}$ are the same as the corresponding polykays $k_{(1^r)}$.